isotopp/isotopp.github.io/content/posts/2023-05-15-50-years-in-filesystems-vnodes.md

 ![](/uploads/2023/05/vfs-vnode-structures.png)
 *One full page in the paper is dedicated to showing the various structures pointing at each other.
-What looks confusing at first glance is actually pretty straightforward and elegang, once you trace it out.*
+What looks confusing at first glance is actually pretty straightforward and elegant, once you trace it out.*

 Kleiman sets out to explain how things work using the `lookippn()` function, which replaces the older `namei()` function from traditional Unix.
 Analogous to `namei()`, the function consumes a path name, and returns a `struct vnode *` to the vnode represented by that pathname.